-1. Get a copy of 'Your keys to driving in Queensland' which is a complete guide to Queensland's road rules.
-You can download or order a copy from www.tmr.qld.gov.au or buy it from a Transport and Main Roads (TMR) customer service centre or a participating newsagent in Queensland.

-2. Complete a Driver Licence application form
+- 1. Get a copy of Your keys to driving in Queensland, which is a complete guide to Queensland's road rules.
+You can download or order a copy from www.tmr.qld.gov.au or buy it from a Transport and Main Roads (TMR) customer service center or a participating newsagent in Queensland.
+You are required by law to disclose any medical condition as your insurer may not cover you if you have an accident and have not declared your medical condition. - 2.
+Complete a Driver Licence application form.

-Note: Remember to tick medical condition box and take your medical certificate with you

-3. Pass the written road rules test.
+Note: Remember to tick medical condition box and take your medical certificate with you. - 3.
+Pass the written road rules test.
 You must take this test at a TMR customer service centre.